 Now set that thought aside for a second and combine it with what I feel are some other problems.

 I think one of the saddest things in martial arts is those who quit after spending years reaching some level of proficiency, because they can no longer do certain things a limited or damaging art taught them.
 I've often heard them say they felt that if they couldn't do certain things, it was better to just quit.
+I guess they forgot being a black belt means you never quit.
+It's certainly okay to take it down a notch every 5-10 years once you get up there in age, but entirely quitting should be completely out of the question.

 The answer I think can be backed-into and is fairly simple.
 Students often end up with the wrong instructor whose either teaching them the wrong stuff or the wrong way.
 Instructors often overlook the concept that what they became great at isn't necessarily what their students can become great at, yet that's not only what they often teach, but often all they know how to teach!
 Bottomline, we are all different ages, all have different body types, limitations, and due to that I believe instructors need to approach martial arts from that standpoint, if they want to have a higher student success rate (or retention)!